tinyerp/erppeek/docs/api.rst

 .. module:: erppeek

-The library provides few objects to access the OpenObject model and the associated services provided by the OpenERP XML-RPC API.
+The library provides few objects to access the OpenObject model and the associated services provided by `the OpenERP XML-RPC API`_.

 The signature of the methods mimic the standard methods provided by the :class:`osv.osv` OpenERP class.
 This is intended to help the developer when